Project Pardus

 Content notes

-Explicit sex scenes (human/alien), liberal use of obscenities, parental emotional abuse of adult child, burns (antagonist intentionally burns protagonist's side with a laser saw).
+Explicit sex scenes (human/alien, c*ck used for penis, p*ssy for vulva), liberal use of obscenities (f*ck, sh*t, h*ll, cr*p, d*mn, godd*mn), parental emotional abuse of adult child, genocide of an alien race, burns (antagonist intentionally burns protagonist's leg and side with a laser saw), torture (aftermath of off-page electrocution and confinement of a non-humanoid alien child).